gavinkendall/autoscreen/README.md

 Please do not delete the Special Schedule.
 You can if you want to but it will be created every time you use the -captureat, -startat, and/or -stopat command line arguments.

+(The data used for schedules can be found in "!autoscreen\schedules.xml")